So you’re looking for the Best Bass Headphones?

 It’s amazing to see that these provide pretty much the best bass in wireless headphones in this low price range!

-Bowers & Wilkins P5 Wireless Strong Bass Headphone
+Bowers & Wilkins P5 Wireless Deep Bass Headphone

 The B&W P5 Wireless headphones are bass monsters disguised in an elegant premium package.
 While they don’t come cheap they have the material and sound quality to justify their price.